Shayra89/Coursera/README.md

 # Coursera
-Projects completed for Coursera courses
+Projects completed for Coursera's Web Design for Everybody (Basics of Web Development and Coding) Specialization (University of Michigan).